mrjones-plip/GEA/README.md

 Gotify (Domain) Expiration Alerter (GEA) is a single function docker service that checks if a domain's registration expires in less than N days.
 If yes, an alert is sent to your Gotify instance.

 There's number of [existing project](#related-projects) that might meet your needs!
-This project good if you want to run it in docker and only have 1 domain to monitor (likely will add multi-domain support soon!) and use Gotify for alerts.
+This project good if you want to run it in docker, only have a few domains to monitor and use Gotify for alerts.

 ## Prerequisites